-1. Results of Statistical Analysis Inferential
+16 Results of Statistical Analysis Inferential

-The results of the initial evaluation analysis from the results of running the WarpPLS 7.0 program, it can be seen that there is a loading factor indicator variable or manifest value that is less than < 0.60, so it must be removed from the model and rerunning to get the more appropriate rule of thumb results in the measurement model with indicators reflexive (Mode A).
+The results of the is a loading factor indicator variable or manifest value that is less than < 0.60, so it must be removed from the model and rerunning to get the more appropriate rule of thumb results in the measurement model with indicators reflexive (Mode A).
 Meanwhile, based on the results of the initial evaluation, it shows that there are several indicator variables that must be excluded or value <0.60 consisting of: KPDK1 = -0.870; KPDK3 = 0.507; TKRJ2 = 0.077; TKRJ3 = -0.865; SJTR1 = 0.598; SJTR3 = 0.585.
 Thus, the latent variables and the order of dominance of their respective indicators that are eligible and meet the requirements for further analysis consist of the following: